GabrielleC-J/project3_cse701/README.md

 ## Testing of Library
 The file ***big_int_test.cpp*** contains all the unit tests for the `big_int` class.

-There are a total of 25 test and tests all the arithmetic operations, the constructors and the print_base10 function.
+There are a total of 37 tests and this tests all the arithmetic operations, the constructors and the print_base10 function.

 A log of all the tests will be written to a file named ***log_file_big_int_tests.txt***.
 If this file already exists a number will be appended too the end of the name until the file does not exist, thus not deleting any existing log files.